Ahndrek-LiCyri/StarboundSynthMod/README.md

-# SynthDragon
+# StarboundSynthMod
-Bug Tracking and possible Code Storage for my SynthDragon Starbound mod
+Bug Tracking and possible Code Storage for Synth Starbound mod

-NOTE: Please see the "Issues" Tab (https://github.com/Ahndrek-LiCyri/SynthDragon/issues) to make a bug report!
+NOTE: Please see the "Issues" Tab (https://github.com/Ahndrek-LiCyri/StarboundSynthMod/issues) to make a bug report!